lostjared/MX2.Graphics.Demo/README.md

 - `MX_app.wasm`
 - `MX_app.data`

-The application UI is served from `index.html`, which loads the generated Emscripten files with a shared cache-busting token.
+The application UI is served from `index.html`, which preloads the generated WASM and data files with a shared cache-busting token, displays download progress, and then starts the generated JavaScript runtime.

 ## Running Locally